 - The suggested text includes language that is in direct violation of certain privacy laws.
 For example, the suggested text states that certain PII is retained indefinitely.
 However, this is in direct violation of the GDPR, which requires PII to be kept for a certain time period only (e.g. 1 year) or to state the criteria that will be used to determine the storage period for PII (e.g. we retain your PII until you unsubscribe from our emails).

 Finally, the WordPress Privacy Policy template states that you are responsible for keeping it up to date with changing and new privacy laws.
 The template will not update, nor will you receive a notice when new privacy laws are enacted that require changes to that Privacy Policy.
-With over twenty privacy bills that have been proposed in the United States, keeping track of these bills and updating your Privacy Policy yourself will be a very time consuming task.
+With over a dozen privacy bills that have been proposed in the United States, keeping track of these bills and updating your Privacy Policy yourself will be a very time consuming task.
 Most small businesses simply do not have the time, nor the resources to keep their Privacy Policy up to date themselves.

 WordPress’ Privacy Policy solution is unfortunately lacking in the key areas necessary to comply with the various privacy laws that can apply to your small business website.
 Using the template means that you are putting yourself at risk of privacy-related fines and lawsuits.
 And, at $2,500 per violation (per website visitor) or more, the amount of fines that you could be subject to further emphasizes the fact that a free Privacy Policy template created by a team of volunteers is not appropriate for business websites.
 This template will consume much of your time and resources in setting it up and keeping it up to date, making it a non-viable bandaid to your problem of complying with privacy laws now and in the future.
 If you are serious about privacy compliance, speak with a privacy attorney or consider using a Privacy Policy generator.